Text-Based Personas for Simulating User Privacy Decisions: System Design

 \subsection{Initial Persona Generation}

 The first step in \name is generating an initial persona for an individual given their responses $\textbf{r}^\text{gen}$.
 As mentioned earlier, we employ templates to represent these personas in a more standard way.
-We derive these templates from earlier works that model privacy decision making of individuals in different settings.
+We derive these templates from earlier works that model privacy decision-making of individuals in different settings.

 These predefined templates serve two purposes in \name's design and evaluation.
 First, \name uses these templates to address the user experience aspects of text-based personas.
-Prompting the LLM to generate personas yields a free-form narrative that, while legible, can be unpredictable and difficult for users to identify and edit specific privacy postures.
+Prompting the LLM to generate personas yields a free-form narrative that, while legible, can make it difficult for users to identify and edit specific privacy postures.
 Templates address this issue by organizing the persona into predefined and distinct sections that are clearly labeled, allowing users to quickly pinpoint and modify specific privacy traits.
 Ideally, \name should be able to utilize the structured persona template, without incurring a performance loss as compared to less structured baselines.
 Second, these templates allow us to assess the utility of structured, framework-driven personas against standard baseline and raw example-based prompting.
 We can thus empirically answer an important research question about whether representing a user through the lens of an established privacy framework enhances the model's ability to predict future privacy decisions.
 We consider the following privacy frameworks, which are detailed in Appendix~\ref{appendix:privacy_theories}.

 \begin{itemize}[leftmargin=*] \item \textbf{Basic Persona:} A baseline representation that uses chain-of-thought reasoning to analyze a user's responses and extract a concise narrative explaining their underlying logic. \item \textbf{Privacy Calculus:} Models individuals as rational actors by identifying their contextual variables, risk assessment methods, compelling benefit drivers, and strategies for weighing risks against benefits~\cite{privacy_calculus, calculus_1977, knijnenburg2017death}. \item \textbf{Bounded Rationality:} Accounts for cognitive limitations by identifying cognitive biases (e.g., optimism or present bias), emotional triggers, and primary heuristics that override a purely rational risk assessment~\cite{bounded_rational_1, bounded_rational_2}. \item \textbf{Protection Motivation Theory (PMT):} Frames privacy decisions as threat responses by evaluating an individual's risk appraisal (severity and vulnerability) alongside their coping appraisal (self-efficacy and effectiveness)~\cite{Rogers01091975}.